 Most of the collaborations on Erin McKeown's new album, MANIFESTRA, happened the old-fashioned way -- guest vocalists chimed in, a producer played bass.
 One song, however, involved musically spit-balling with none other than cable news' most visible lesbian, MSNBC talk-show host Rachel Maddow, and in a much less traditional way: via text.
 Here, McKeown chats about the exchange, which began while Maddow was on assignment in Iraq and resulted in her bluesy, politically charged track "Baghdad to the Bayou."

+How did your collaboration with Rachel Maddow come about?
 I knew Rachel from when she was a local radio DJ in western Massachusetts, where I live and where she lives part-time.
 We stayed in touch, and I called and asked her to do this project.
 We were both traveling, and she was without Internet for a lot of the time because she was overseas, so texting made the most sense.

+Would you ever write another song this way?
 Totally.
 I do a lot of writing on Skype, which is a similar way to incorporate technology into something creative.
 There are limitations with Skype and limitations with texting, but I also think that any time I'm writing, more limitations are better.
 The less colors on the palette, the more resourceful I have to be.